drwetter/testssl.sh/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

+**Which version are you referring to**
+Please 3.0.x or 3.1dev? (please check also how old your version is compare to the ones here

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.
 ``